infracost/docs/docs/getting_started.md

 ---

 ### 3. Show cost estimate breakdown
 Infracost parses the project locally to determine resource types and quantities needed to calculate costs.
-The [`--path` flag](/docs/features/cli_commands/#breakdown) can point to a Terraform directory or plan JSON file.
+The `--path` flag should point to your Terraform directory.

 ```shell
 # You can also: git clone https://github.com/infracost/example-terraform